AstrobioMike/AstrobioMike.github.io/R/basics.md

 class(word)
 ```

 Here, the class is "character".
 It's important to understand why we used quotes here, so let's take a second and look at it.
 Above, "europa" is a known as a string of characters, and we need to tell that to R by surrounding it in quotes like we did.
-If we didn't provide the quotes, R would be looking for an object named europa, and it would give us an error saying it wasn't found, give it a shot without the quotes to see.
+If we didn't provide the quotes, R would be looking for a variable named `europa`, and it would give us an error saying it wasn't found, give it a shot without the quotes to see.

-We also can store multiple items into a variable known as a vector.
-We'll do this here with the `c()` function.
-This concatenates items together.
+We also can store multiple items into a variable.
+A one-dimensional object holding multiple items that are of the same "type" (e.g. numeric, character) is known as a vector.
+To put multiple items into one object, we can use the `c()` function, stemming from "concatenate".
 Here we'll make a vector of numbers:

 ```R
 y <- c(5, 6, 7)